Rosalyn Baker

-Rosalyn H. Baker (born September 20, 1946) is an American politician.
-She has been a Democratic member of the Hawaii Senate for District 6 since January 16, 2013.
-Baker served consecutively from 2003 until 2013 in the District 5 seat, and previously served from 1993 until 1999, having served consecutively in the Hawaii State Legislature from 1989 until 1993 in the Hawaii House of Representatives.
-Baker was appointed to the Senate in 1993 and currently serves as the Senate Chair of Commerce and Consumer Protection.
+Rosalyn "Roz" Hester Baker (born September 20, 1946) is an American politician.
+She was a Democratic member of the Hawaii Senate for District 6 from November 2012 to November 2022.
+Baker served consecutively from 2002 until 2012 in the District 5 seat, and previously served from 1992 until 1998, having served consecutively in the Hawaii State Legislature from 1988 until 1993 in the Hawaii House of Representatives.
+Baker was appointed by Governor John D. Waiheʻe III to the Senate on November 26, 1993, and served as the Senate Chair of Commerce and Consumer Protection.

 Early life

 Baker was born on September 20, 1946, in El Campo, Texas.
 She graduated from Southwest Texas State University (now Texas State University) with a bachelors of arts degree in political science and speech in 1968 and received a masters of arts degree from the University of Southwestern Louisiana (now the University of Louisiana at Lafayette) in 1969.
-She was a lobbyist and assistant director of the National Education Association in Washington D.C.
-She worked as the owner of a sporting goods store in Maui from 1980 to 1987.
+She has cited her defining moment to become involved in politics to be at Texas State University when, as a student, she advocated for lowering the voting age to 18.
+She then became a lobbyist and assistant director of the National Education Association in Washington D.C.
+From 1980 to 1987, she worked as the owner of a sporting goods store on Maui.